 The Truth About Dogs: 7 Dog Myths Pretending To Be Facts!
+Part 1

 Owning a dog can come with doubts, struggles and mistakes – we’re human, it’s bound to happen.
-With the pressure of making sure you’re doing a good job and providing your pup the best start (or new beginning) in life, it is easy to get caught up in all the doom and gloom of the dos and don’ts.
+With the pressure of making sure you’re doing a good job and providing your pup the best start (or new beginning) in life, it's easy to get caught up in all the doom and gloom of the dos and don’ts.

 While you’re trying to navigate the minefield of being the perfect puppy parent, it is important to know what is fact and what is fiction!
 Through word of mouth and fear-mongering, you may find that you’re living with a myth, disguising itself as fact.

-Dog Myths: Lamb Is Hypoallergenic
+Lamb Is Hypoallergenic

-Unfortunately, this is a myth!
+Unfortunately, this is definitely a dog myth!
 Our furry friends can also suffer from allergies, just like us, so finding the correct food that won’t upset their sensitivities can be difficult at first – especially if you’re following a myth as fact!
 There is no meat that is less allergenic than another, that is fact.
 When hypoallergenic dog food first developed, lamb meat was used due to its limited previous use in dog food – a lower chance of dogs reacting to the meat.

 However, due to more and more owners feeding their dogs lamb regularly, pet food companies have started to use other meats in their hypoallergenic products.
 It is important to remember that all dogs are individuals with unique sensitivities and needs, so to some, lamb may be the cause of their allergy.
 Our advice?
 Make sure you know what effects your dog and avoid it – simple.

-Dog Myths: High-Protein Diets Cause Kidney Failure
+High-Protein Diets Cause Kidney Failure

 Myth!
 You may or may not be aware of this one, but it is thought that large amounts of protein in your dog’s diet can cause kidney failure.
 When the kidneys begin to fail and struggle, urea is released – a by-product of the protein metabolism, which will build up in the blood, resulting in a very poorly puppy.
 Having a low protein diet will, in turn, reduce this from taking place.